momentohq/public-dev-docs/docs/develop/api-reference/set-collections.md

 <SdkExampleTabs snippetId={'API_SetRemoveElement'} />

 ### SetRemoveElements
 Removes multiple elements from an existing set item.
+If the set is emptied as a result, the item is deleted.

 | Name            | Type         | Description                                   |
 | --------------- | ------------ | --------------------------------------------- |